waste-of-kindergarten/xpython37-v0.1/python/Doc/library/subprocess.rst

    the class uses the Windows ``CreateProcess()`` function.
 The arguments to :class:`Popen` are as follows.

-   *args* should be a sequence of program arguments or else a single string or :term:`path-like object`.
+   *args* should be a sequence of program arguments or else a single string.
    By default, the program to execute is the first item in *args* if *args* is a sequence.
 If *args* is a string, the interpretation is platform-dependent and described below.
 See the *shell* and *executable*